Last Updated on May 30, 2023

 Occoneechee Mountain State Natural Area

-To reach it, you’ll first need to park at the trailhead outside downtown Hillsborough.
+You’ll first need to park at the trailhead outside downtown Hillsborough to reach it.

 You can hike around the peak via the 2.2-mile Mountain Loop or take the short route to the Overlook Trail that leads to a view of the Eno River below.
 From the parking lot to the top, there’s a 350-foot change in elevation.